VALUE: £8.6 million

 Duration: 70 weeks

-The Raza Jamia Masjid Mosque is now officially open.
+The Raza Jamia Masjid Mosque and Islamic Centre is now officially open.

 The religious building, which has been funded by donations from residents and businesses, has been hailed a ‘dream come true’ for members and the elders of local community.